Patrick14Trani/MOTW-Character-Creator/Sessions/Haunting of Shadow Falls.md

 	- smudge stick / match
 	- glowstick

+In the van, there are sound sensors and motion detectors as well.
+Also some crucifixes.

 ## Schedule
 This mission doesn't really have a schedule.
 Instead this section will go over clues and such for the area.
 There will also be a sort of timer based on how long they are in there.
 The ghost will begin to prey on their fear if it displays.
 If 4 ghost events get triggered, the ghost will do a short hunt.